CTActual/hoopla-php-framework/install.docs/INSTALLATION.md

 	We provide create MySQL user scripts for "localhost", though you can swap that out with "127.0.0.1" as you see fit.
 If your MySQL settings use something else, then these will need modification.
 You can install both or just the most appropriate set.

 	More help on this topic is provided in the IDE.
 Help in the IDE might not match exactly the help here.
+You do not need to have MySQL running or the HFW database installed to read the IDE help pages.
+See Step 3 below.

 3. Install the Hoopla Web IDE pages in a local web folder.